 Arguably the best-known cookery course for vegetarians in the country, Demuths doesn’t rest on its laurels.
 From exploring the spice route to fast and delicious winter soups, they offer a wide variety of courses in different cuisines.
 Courses range from evening, half day or day depending on how long you want to spend learning the tricks of the vegetarian trade.

+What will I learn?
 A lot of the focus at Demuths is on oriental cooking, be it Indian, Japanese or Chinese.
 You can spend a day learning how to create a Chinese New Year Feast, led by Lydia.
 Chinese food is often meat heavy, but Lydia will teach you how to make some of her mothers dishes such as Sesame Dressed Chinese Greens and Dim Sum Dumplings.After day spent chopping, stirring, mixing and frying, you’ll be rewarded with a late lunch that includes a glass or two of vegan organic wine.

 What will I learn?
 On the taste of tofu course, all food is suitable for vegans, too.
 Tofu can be a tricky ingredient to cook with, as many vegetarians know.
 With this course, you’ll learn all about the different types and different ways of cooking it, from frying to braising.

 The classes are small, meaning you get a lot of attention and time to ask questions.
 The day starts with you preparing a tofu brunch while in the afternoon you’ll watch demonstrations and make some tofu flans.
 By the end of the day, the meat-free alternative will be your best friend; you’ll be cooking it for breakfast, lunch and dinner!